 The coastal heath community in eastern Australia has been well studied, both as a focal point for data collection on trait ecology and because of a general interest in the family Proteaceae, a dominant in this and many nearby communities.
 Indeed, 7 of the 14 species in this study are in Proteaceae, a family known to have particularly low fruit set (Hermanutz et al. 1998) (###) and to produce large woody fruits designed to allow seeds to withstand the frequent fires and then germinate following fire.
 Five species of Gevillea studied in communities nearby had fruit set between 1.5-9.6% (Hermanutz et al. 1998), similar to the seedset of the two species growing at our study site (Table 1).
 Notably, Grevillea species tend not to be self-incompatible, with the low fruit set attributed to pollen limitation and flower and fruit predation.
 Banksia ericifolia, Hakea teretifolia, and Petrophile pulchella all have fire-resistant fruits, and Banksia and Hakea have the largest seeds and greatest packaging and dispersal investment among the species in this study.
 Also of interest, although none of the species included in the study are explicitly masting species, the two cone-producing species, Banksia and Petrophile, do not form seeds each year (pers. obs.).
 This is shown at the population level by the large number of reproductively mature individuals that do not produce any seeds – or sometimes even any buds – in a given year.
 As has been shown in other species of Banksia (Copland & Whelan 1989), the inter-annual variability in seed production for these species may be due to resource limitation in the year following seed production.

+Conclusions

+[ideally Discussions would end with some sort of tidy wind-up, referring back to the single most important conclusion]

+[It's good that in this draft you've tried to be comprehensive about thoughts and reading.
+But generally my feeling is that a submitted version should be shorter, and cut down to the most positive points that you really want to make]

 NOTES….